sjzeil/automat/README.md

 Still to be implemented:

-* regular expressions
-* engines for simulating finite automata, push-down-automata, and Turing machines
+* engines for simulating push-down-automata and Turing machines